Pritchard

 Despite the noble origins of their supposed ancestors, they were not a rich family.
 Wales was a poor country—with their area being one of the poorest—and an economic depression in 1829 made conditions even worse.
 The Pritchards were still better off than most, however.
 They lived off the land, while most of their neighbors had been forced to move into larger cities to live in ramshackle housing, and work in factories under horrible sweatshop conditions for little pay.
 Before long, riots broke out.
 The Merthyr riots of 1831 were the bloodiest industrial riots in British history.
 The Chartist riots came next, when police shot and killed dozens of the 5000 men marching on Newport to demand a charter granting the Welsh voting rights and equal representation in Parliament.
 But the farmers in rural areas soon began protesting as well.
 The Rebecca Riots of 1839 were staged in response to tolls charged to farmers as they moved their animals through the countryside.
 Tollgates had been set up along the way, charging heavy fees.
 In the dark of night, farmers dressed up as women destroyed the tollgates.
 We have no word on whether or not David ruined any of Gwen's dresses during the protest.

-In the 1841 census, 50-year-old David (last named spelled "Prichard") is an agricultural laborer at Panteg in Treflys, while 45-year-old Gwen is raising John, age 8, and Thomas, age 7.
+By 1841, the combined population of the parishes of Llanfihangel Abergwesin and Llanddewi Abergwesin was about 450 people.
+In the census of that year, 50-year-old David (last named spelled "Prichard") is an agricultural laborer at Panteg (small field) in Treflys, meaning he grew and rotated crops of grains and corn, and probably raised sheep—an occupation so prevalent in Abergwesyn that the farmers would actually bring their dogs to church services!
+45-year-old Gwen is raising John, age 8, and Thomas, age 7.
 Margaret (15) and Elinor (16) are servants at Llwyn Gwilyn, Llangamarch—as was the custom of the time, the children received very little schooling and instead they all began servant-hood at an early age to support the family.
-But there obviously weren't going to be a lot of opportunities for the Prichard children in Wales, "t" or no "t" in the last name.
-Meanwhile, David's brother John and his wife, Margaret, lived next door.
-Sadly, John would die before the next census...
+There obviously weren't going to be a lot of career opportunities for the Prichard children in Wales, "t" or no "t" in the last name.

 Personal Information